-(C) Formula for calculation of regular education payment amounts.
+(A) Formula for calculation of regular education payment amounts.

 (1) Type I (board-owned and operated school buses):

-(a) Funding shall be computed and distributed as specified in section 3317.022 of the Revised Code.
+(a) Funding shall be computed and distributed as specified in section 3317.0212 of the Revised Code.

 (2) Type II (contractor-owned and operated school buses):

-(a) Funding shall be computed and distributed as specified in section 3317.022 of the Revised Code.
+(a) Funding shall be computed and distributed as specified in section 3317.0212 of the Revised Code.

-(D) Reimbursement for special education transportation.
+(B) Reimbursement for special education transportation.

-(2) For eligible children with disabilities, the department’s center for school finance will approve reimbursement for the actual cost of special transportation up to six dollars per instructional day per child and one-half the actual cost in excess of six dollars per day.
-This amount may be adjusted by factors included in the budget bill, or to remain within the budgeted allocation for special education transportation.
+(a) Base amount equals the actual cost of special transportation up to six dollars per instructional day per child and one-half the actual cost in excess of six dollars per day.

 (3) All vehicles used must be authorized vehicles as defined in rule 3301-83-19 of the Administrative Code.
 A privately owned vehicle utilized to transport a pupil of the family is not subject to regulation other than that required by state law.

-(E) Reporting and annual adjustments
+(C) Reporting and annual adjustments

 (1) Each school district shall file annual reports of all pupils transported, miles traveled, actual costs, and other necessary information for the purposes of calculation and adjustments in amount due.
 Pupils transported and miles traveled shall be reported by vehicle as the average daily number of eligible pupils actually transported and miles traveled during the first full week of October that school is in session.
-Actual cost shall be reported by vehicle on or before the first day of August following the close of the fiscal year.
+Actual cost shall be reported by vehicle on or before the last day of August following the close of the fiscal year.

 (2) All adjustments by transportation service type shall be made within the first quarter following the close of the fiscal year.

-(F) Vehicles approved for use and operational payment
+(D) Vehicles approved for use and operational payment

 (1) Board-owned and operated school buses – A vehicle operated by a qualified driver meeting the definition of a school bus successfully passing the annual state highway patrol safety inspection assigned a school bus identification number and painted national school bus chrome with proper black lettering.
 Vehicle met or exceeded Ohio school bus minimum standards at the time of construction.